Sadly, if you Google “bookkeeper theft” you get a long list. Here are some examples:

 When SmartBooks engages with new clients, we are often surprised by the practices we find.
 For example, office managers have signature stamps or routinely forge the owner’s signature when paying bills.
 Or bookkeepers use online bank payment systems to issue electronic payments.
 Practices such as these usually arise from legitimate attempts to save time, but they can also be exploited to steal money.

 We don’t mean to accuse bookkeepers and office managers of theft; to be clear most are honest and are not stealing from their clients and employers.
 However, clearly there are enough bad apples that small business owners should be more concerned.
-This is something you should pay attention to, stop looking for latest casino bonuses and focus on what might be going on behind your back.
+This is something you should pay attention to, stop looking an extensive list of options for the latest casino bonuses and focus on what might be going on behind your back.
 This site offers a robust collection of blogs across a number of games, but offers a few helpful items for slots players, including sections devoted specifically to the various slots spin promotions being run at gaming centers across the globe, and one devoted specifically to success stories of long-time slots players.

 Basic controls and steps small business owners can adopt to reduce the risk of theft include: